Rosellines/despeedBot/README.md

 - **Auto Daily CheckIn**
 - **Support Multy Accounts**
 - **Support Proxy usage**
+- **There have limit 4 time to send speedtest result each day** so better to create a lot accounts

 ## Prerequisites

 - Node.js installed on your machine